mozilla/DeepSpeech/README.md

 ## Training a model

-Open a terminal, change to the directory of the DeepSpeech checkout and run `./bin/run-ldc93s1.sh`.
-This should train the network on [LDC93S1](https://catalog.ldc.upenn.edu/ldc93s1), a small corpus with a single sample, and report progress as the training happens.
+Open a terminal, change to the directory of the DeepSpeech checkout and run `jupyter-notebook DeepSpeech.ipynb`.

-To inspect the main notebook code, run `jupyter notebook DeepSpeech.ipynb`.
 This should open your default browser with the DeepSpeech notebook.
-From here, you can alter any variables with regards to what dataset is used, how many training iterations are run and the default values of the training parameters.
+From here, you can alter any variables with regards to what dataset is used, how many training iterations are run and the default values of the network parameters.
+Then, to train the network, select `Cell` from the notebook menu bar and choose `Run All`.
+By default, the notebook will train on a small sample dataset called LDC93S1, which can be easily overfitted on any CPU in a few minutes for demonstration purposes.

-You can also use the other utility scripts in `bin/`, but keep in mind that the other speech corpora are *very large*, on the order of tens of gigabytes, and some aren't free.
+You can also use the utility scripts in `bin/` to train on different data sets, but keep in mind that the other speech corpora are *very large*, on the order of tens of gigabytes, and some aren't free.
 Downloading and preprocessing them can take a very long time, and training on them without a fast GPU (GTX 10 series recommended) takes even longer.
 If you experience GPU OOM errors while training, try reducing `batch_size`.

 ## Exporting a model for serving